12 Ways to Avoid Nighttime Worry

 Going for a restorative nature walk, hitting a yoga class, meditating, or even just taking a few moments to pause and breathe are all great ways to step back from life’s hectic pace.
 Transcendental Meditation® in particular has been shown to reduce cortisol and increase mental alertness; a recent meta-analysis study found it was the most effective technique for reducing stress.

-By incorporating just a few of these recommendations, you should be able to enjoy a more carefree Vata season—and above all, a better night’s sleep!
+By incorporating just a few of these recommendations, you should be able to enjoy balanced, carefree Vata dosha—and above all, a better night’s sleep!